olofd/react-native-device-log/README.md

 var React = require('react-native');

 //The device-log contains the public api that you will use in your app.
-//The LogView is the GUI/Log-list that you can render at desired location //in your app import deviceLog, {LogView} from 'react-native-device-log';
+//The LogView is the GUI/Log-list that you can render at desired location //in your app:

+import deviceLog, {LogView} from 'react-native-device-log';

 //Call init and set a custom adapter that implements the interface of
 //AsyncStorage: getItem, removeItem, setItem.
-//By default the log uses a in-memory object, in this example is //explicitly set the log to use the persistent AsyncStorage instead: deviceLog.init(AsyncStorage, { logToConsole : false }).then(() => {
+//By default the log uses a in-memory object, in this example we
+//explicitly set the log to use the persistent AsyncStorage instead:

+deviceLog.init(AsyncStorage, { logToConsole : false }).then(() => {

   //When the deviceLog has been initialized we can clear it if we want to:
   //deviceLog.clear();

 });

 //The device-log contains a timer for measuring performance: